alireza-ahmadi/vscode-theme-gotham/README.md

 ## What's new?

+**Version 0.4.0**

+This update is all about readability:

+- Improved rendering of terminal
+- Improved rendering of some TS specific keywords
+- Improved rendering of comments
+- Improved minimap rendering
+- Minor fixes

 **Version 0.3.0**

 - Add support for VSCode 1.12 workbench theming(look at the screenshot)

 **Version 0.2.0**

-- Improve LESS, SASS, SCSS, CSS rendering
+- Improved LESS, SASS, SCSS, CSS rendering
-- Improve PHP(Especially Laravel) and Go rendering
+- Improved PHP(Especially Laravel) and Go rendering
 - Add support for Markdown
 - Minor fixes